Minnesota Braille and Talking Book Library

 Hours of Operation

-The library’s telephone hours are Monday through Friday, 9:00 a.m.-4:00 p.m.
+The library’s telephone hours are Monday through Friday, 9 a.m. to 4 p.m.
 Voicemail is available while the library is closed.

-Walk-ins are welcome Monday through Friday, 8:00 a.m.-4:30 p.m.
-For a tour of the library, please contact the library in advance.
+Walk-ins are welcome Monday through Friday, 8 a.m. to 4:30 p.m.
+For a tour of the library, please contact us in advance.

 The library will be closed for the following holidays: